Who knew what — and when — about Flynn and Russia?

 Nov.
 18, 2016 — President-Elect Trump names Flynn his national security adviser.

 Dec.
-29 — Obama administration unveils sanctions against Russia, expelling diplomats and shutting down two compounds.
+29 — Obama administration unveils sanctions against Russia for election-related hacking, expelling diplomats and shutting down two compounds.
 The same day, Flynn speaks to Russian ambassador Sergey Kislyak by phone.

 Dec.
 30 — Putin says he won't retaliate for the sanctions and invites children from the U.S. embassy to a Christmas party.
 Trump then praises Putin in a tweet.